[Above: Trebinje, Bosnia. All photos by Cristina Angeles; videos by Juan Carlos Rodarte.]

 In this sense, they are environmental millionaires.
 They can feed themselves with pesticide-free produce harvested in their backyards, far from the problems that come with the processed products of the industrialized world.
 Many people in the Balkans that have no job can still live off their land.

-To learn more about why we found so much of the western Balkans to be an unspoiled, immaculate, and authentic place, please see our day-by-day account posted on National Geographic Open Explorer.
-It was fitting to post our expedition there, since the WBGN came into being in conjunction with the National Geographic’s geotourism initiatives of the 2000s, which defined geotourism as “tourism that sustains or enhances the geographical character of a place—its environment, culture, geology, aesthetics, heritage, and the well-being of its residents.”
+To learn more about why we found so much of the western Balkans to be an unspoiled, immaculate, and authentic place, please see our account (originally posted on National Geographic Open Explorer) and soon to appear as an Esri StoryMap.
+It was sad that Open Explorer closed, since the WBGN came into being in conjunction with the National Geographic’s geotourism initiatives of the 2000s, which defined geotourism as “tourism that sustains or enhances the geographical character of a place—its environment, culture, geology, aesthetics, heritage, and the well-being of its residents.”

 What have we learned from this raw, unexpected travel experience?
 Erika offers an answer.
 She writes: “Hidden in stone, food, and ancient trails, far from the coasts, lies the hope and heart of old Europe.
 And in its past lies its future; not just for the western Balkans, but for destinations around the world who struggle to maintain the balance of growth and preservation.”

 Please let us know your comments, doubts, or questions about this beautiful region.
 We are Erika Gilsdorf, producer of the expedition, Juan Carlos Rodarte, in charge of videography and editing, and Cristina Angeles, your storyteller.